 This low, mellow, warble of a purr can be heard whenever your chickens are truly content.
 Besides a response to your affection, chickens will also purr like this when they getting settling down for the night, or are just relaxing with you!

 Normally, chickens don’t get angry, upset, or sad when you take their eggs.
-But, when a hen goes broody, they get a powerful instinct to relentless sit on and protect her eggs.
+But, when a hen goes broody, they get a powerful instinct to relentlessly sit on and protect their eggs.